Bulldogs split against Mustangs

 At halftime, the girls led 26-21.
 Winkler led the Bulldogs with 10 points with Hrasky following with seven.
 All the Mustangs were in single digits as Tessa Hurlburt led with eight.

-“I thought we shot the ball better, I thought we moved the ball well in the zone at times.
+“I thought we shot the ball better.
+I thought we moved the ball well in the zone at times.
 We finally hit some outside shots unlike against Newcastle a week ago,” Gering coach Steve Land said.
-“At times, we didn’t get back and play good transition defense and they got a couple easy baskets on us, but I think both teams played well.”
+“At times, we didn’t get back and play good transition defense, they got a couple easy baskets on us but I think both teams played well.”

-The third quarter was back and forth as when one team scored so did the other.
-The Mustangs began their way back and got it done in the paint and from the free throw line the entire frame.
+The third quarter was back and forth with one team scoring after the other.
+The Mustangs began their way back, getting it done in the paint and from the free-throw line the entire frame.
 Johnson scored the only 3-pointer in the quarter.

 In the fourth, Gordon-Rushville clawed its way back, outscoring Gering 22-13 to take the come from behind win at home.